easternferdinan/Ricebowl-API/README.md

 #### Cart

 *Subject to changes.
-It's possible a controller for updating cart is  added.
+It's possible a controller for updating cart is added in the future.
 So user can update their cart instead of creating new cart everytime.

 - ##### View cart
 	GET `/api/cart`